 ...you should get '0' as your output - assuming that you are not running a process that actually is called 'anything'.

 - 'agrep' (approximate) allows for fuzzy matching;

 - 'frep' is used for fixed pattern searches;

-- 'egrep' is used for more sophisticated regular
+- 'egrep' is used for more sophisticated regular expressions; and,

 - Tcgrep uses Perl regular expression syntax.